-Rainwater fittings

-Repair category 2

-Notes Vegetation growth was noted to guttering and this will require to be removed.
+Rainwater fittings Repair category 2 Notes Where previous leakage or overflow from rainwater goods has occurred a precautionary check of the surrounding building fabric is recommended with particular reference to damp or rot related defects.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

 Main walls

 Repair category 2

-Notes Cracked and weathered masonry was noted.
-Repairs and ongoing maintenance will be required.
+Notes Some chipped, stained and weathered stonework was noted requiring repair/maintenance.
+Surrounding timbers could be at risk.